Mariam-BNU/Eye-Empower_idea/README.md

 # Vision
 I created EyeEmpower as a step toward digital inclusion.
 My vision is to combine computer vision, AI and assistive tech into a device that’s not only powerful but also practical, localized and affordable for visually impaired users especially in regions where Arabic support is still missing.

+# Author
+Mariam Elromany Student at Banha National University Department of Computer Science and Artificial Intelligence Passionate about AI for accessibility & assistive technologies Interested in using Machine Learning & Computer Vision to build impactful real-